deckhouse/sds-replicated-volume/docs/FAQ.md

 kubectl get pod -n d8-sds-drbd -l app=linstor-node
 ```

-If you see that some of them get stuck in `Init` state, check the DRBD version and the bashible logs on the node:
+If you see that some of them got stuck in `Init` state, check the DRBD version aw well as the bashible logs on the node:

 ```shell
 cat /proc/drbd